suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 binary, but the recipients will identify the attack as soon as they perform the required image digest check and revert back to a correct image immediately.

-It is RECOMMENDED that distributors are implemented using a two-manifest system in order to distribute content encryption keys without requiring re-signing of the manifest, despite the increase in complexity and greater number of signature verifications that this imposes on the recipient.
+It is RECOMMENDED that distributors implement the two-layer manifest approach in order to distribute content encryption keys without requiring re-signing of the manifest, despite the increase in complexity and greater number of signature verifications that this imposes on the recipient.